-There are six PORTS [1] on the EasyPIC v8 for dsPIC30 development board, labeled from PORTB to PORTE/F. Depending on the pin-count of the MCU, not all PORTs will be used.
+There are five PORTs [1] on the EasyAVR v8 development board, labeled from PORTA to PORTE/F. Depending on the pin-count of the MCU, not all PORTs will be used.
 However, the development board supports the highest pin-count MCUs in DIP package type [40 pins].
 The PORTs are located at the lower right side of the board, each containing a set of buttons, LEDs, an eight-pole DIP switch, and a single 2x5 pin header with the standard 2.54mm pitch.
 The PORTs are labeled according to the MCU PORT they are routed to.